Kowloonbay International Trade & Exhibition Centre

 The Kowloonbay International Trade & Exhibition Centre (KITEC, formerly known as the Hong Kong International Trade and Exhibition Centre or HITEC), is an exhibition centre, shopping mall and performance venue situated at 1 Trademart Drive, Kowloon Bay, Kowloon, Hong Kong.
 It was developed by Hopewell Holdings Ltd.

+In 2021, a consortium led by Billion Development bought the venue for $1.4 billion US dollars to redevelop it into three grade-A office buildings.
+As a result, the KITEC ended its operations at 17:00 on 30 June 2024.

-Convention & Exhibition Facilities
+Facilities

+Convention and exhibition spaces

 Multi-functional venues, including Music Zone @ E-Max, Rotunda 1, Rotunda 2, Rotunda 3 and Star Hall, can accommodate exhibitions, concerts, banquets and business functions.
-There is an auditorium with 702 tiered seats and a conference centre with 17 meeting rooms on the 6th and 7th floors.
+There was an auditorium with 702 tiered seats and a conference centre with 17 meeting rooms on the 6th and 7th floors.

 E-Max shopping mall

 The mall provides dining in the forms of Chinese and western restaurants and cafés.
-Major tenants include:
+Major tenants included: